MartinMohammed/object-tracking-yolo-v8-mil/README.md

 ## How to set up this project:

+- Make sure at least python3.9.5 is installed
 - Update pip.
 - Install pip packages from `requirements.txt`.
 - Activate virtual environment.